xuwang/docker-dev/README.md

 * Go to [http://localhost:5080](http://localhost:5080)

-### Manage applications
+### Manage dockers

-You manage dockers using bin/vdk without having to login to VM. vdk runs ssh and execute  bin/dk command in the VM.
+You can manage dockers using bin/vdk without having to login to VM. vdk run starts a vagrant ssh and execute bin/dk command in the VM.

-The following examples show how to use dk command within vagrant
+The following examples show how to use dk command within Vagrant docker server.

-### Login to docker server
+### Login to docker server and run 'dk' command

         vagrant ssh

-*/vagrant/bin/dk* is available to let you easily manage all the services.
+*/vagrant/bin/dk* is available to let you easily manage dockers.

         sudo /vagrant/bin/dk help

-For example, if you want to start a redis service:
+For example, if you want to start a redis docker:

         sudo /vagrant/bin/dk start redis

-See all available dockers:
+See all available dockers pre-build for this development environment:

         sudo /vagrant/bin/dk list

+Check status:

+       sudo /vagrant/bin/dk list

+Stop all dockers:

+       sudo /vagrant/bin/dk stop

-### How to add new application
+### How to add new docker application

-Under /vagrant/bin directory, each *_start_app* is a wrapper around docker run command to setup the necessary container environment, service dependencies and then run "docker run" to start the docker.
+Under /vagrant/bin directory, each *start_app* is a wrapper around docker run command to setup the necessary container environment, service dependencies and then run "docker run" to start the docker.
 Here is an example of start_kafka.
-It checks if zookeeper is running, and start it if not, then run kafka:
+It checks if zookeeper is running, and starts it if not, then runs kafka:

 	#!/bin/bash